 "Act" means the statutes of the state of California dealing with the deregulation of retail electric energy sales in California, including California Assembly Bill 1890 chaptered by the California Secretary of Stat as Ch.
 854, Statutes of 1996, as such statutes may have been amended and are in effect as of the Effective Date and, subject to Section 3.4, from time to time thereafter during the Contract Term.

-"Actual Usage" means the actual amount of energy (in kWh) used at a Facility (including self generation as provided in Section 1.4) during each Billing Cycle, Contract Year or other period of determination, as applicable.
+"Actual Usage" means the actual amount of energy (in kWh) used at a Facility (including self-generation as provided in Section 1.4) during each Billing Cycle, Contract Year or other period of determination, as applicable.

 "Anticipated Usage" means the anticipated energy usage (in kWh) at each Facility for each Billing Cycle as indicated on Schedule 2.0.